Skip to content

 Cleaning business owners have plenty of questions about safety, training, and protecting their teams.
 Most concerns focus on building solid safety programs, handling chemicals, and avoiding regulatory trouble.

 A good safety program starts with written policies on hazard identification and risk assessment.
-Every cleaning task and piece of equipment should have documented protocols.
+Every cleaning task and piece of equipment should have documented protocols, plus detailed training records with dates and topics per person.

 Every chemical must have a current Safety Data Sheet (SDS) available to workers.
 These sheets explain hazards, safe handling, and emergency steps.